turingschool/front-end-curriculum/lessons/module-2/whiteboarding-and-pseudocoding.md

 ## Whiteboarding

-In the context of building out programs, whiteboarding is a useful tool to ulitize in solving complex problems.
+In the context of building out programs, whiteboarding is a useful tool to utilize in solving complex problems.
 If we rush into coding out the solution immediately, we completely skip over the `P`lanning part of the process... and its likely that we don't fully `U`nderstand the problem at hand.

 In the context of interviewing for a job, being able to whiteboard is important because it shows you can think through/discuss a problem without having to actually code it first - which can be a difficult skill to learn.